 In manufacturing, safety, and consistency are always a top focus.
-From machinery performance to factory floor workflow, teams are always looking for ways to optimize their process and improve efficiency.
+From machinery performance to factory floor workflow, teams are always looking for ways to optimize their manufacturing process and improve efficiency.

-Digital twin technology offers massive advantages to teams in the manufacturing sector looking to take the performance and safety of their operators to the next level.
+The use of digital twin technology offers massive advantages to teams in the manufacturing sector looking to take the performance and safety of their operators to the next level.
 As photorealistic models of the plant or site, digital twins are a crucial resource that can help streamline the training, asset tracking, and space planning in the manufacturing process.

 In this article, we’ll explore how the versatile functionality of these 3D models is helping teams overcome challenges and drive value in the manufacturing industry.